Dr James Barratt

-Mike Hilton, Anna Dobrowolska, Rebecca Heron, Magda Korzeb, Carole Burton, Anna Mazikowska, Michaela Reeson, James Brown, Susan Griffen, Magda Shaw, Elaine Smith, Tracey Hopkinson, Lucy Hall.
+Mike Hilton, Anna Dobrowolska, Rebecca Heron, Magda Korzeb, Carole Burton, Sally James, Anna Mazikowska, Michaela Reeson, James Brown, Susan Griffen, Magda Shaw, Elaine Smith, Tracey Hopkinson, Lucy Hall.

-Jo Taylor - Admin Manager, Julie Mitchum, Zoe Taylor, Carol Thackray-Jones, Georgina Mayfield, Wendy Ridge, Sharon Norman, Kornelia Cebula, Amy Gott, Hayley Severn.
+Jo Taylor - Admin Manager, Julie Mitchum, Zoe Taylor, Carol Thackray-Jones, Georgina Mayfield, Wendy Ridge, Kornelia Cebula, Amy Gott, Hayley Severn.

 Hilary Khan - Lead Secretary, Sharon Davis, Di Knight.

 The Community Nursing team work under Lincolnshire Community Health Services and visit patients at home who are physically unable to leave their homes to attend appointments.
 The nurses provide care to meet a variety of health needs including wound care, advice regarding continence, medication administration and care for palliative patients at the end of their lives.
 The team works in partnership with patients and their families by offering health education and are able to refer to other agencies for support.
 The Community Nurses run clinics based at two of the town surgeries to provide wound care, Leg Ulcer management and removal of sutures for patients who are not housebound and are able to get to a surgery.
 You can make a referral for Community Nursing assistance on 0300 123 4868.

 If you are new to the area and wish to register with a doctor, call at reception with your medical card and the receptionist will book a new registration appointment for you with one of the GP's or the Practice Nurse.
 If you cannot find your medical card the receptionist will give you a form to complete.
 Please remember that our receptionists have a very difficult and demanding job.